mikependon/RepoDB.NET/_posts/2020-04-11-complete-support-to-implicit-mapping.md

 }
 ```

-You can then associate the mappings via the codes below.
+You can then associate the mappings via the code snippets below.

 ```csharp
 // Class Mapping